NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/docs/filter.md

 --------------

 Models:
-A Task model with type: {bug, feature, backlog, ...}
+A User model with email:string password:string (not new) A Task model with desc:string type:string attributes

 Views:
 projects/show.html.erb
-Will show all the tasks and some dropdown menu to select filter and probably a confirm button
+Will show all the tasks and some dropdown menu to select filter and a confirm button

 Controllers:
 A ProjectsController with a show action that accepts optional query params to sort